Top Tips for Family Travel to Washington, DC

 Here is another cost saving tip.
-Capital Bikeshare has 2500 bikes parked all over the city.
+Capital Bikeshare has 3,700 bikes parked all over the city.
 Many of which are on, or near the Mall.
-The first 30 minutes are free.
-Our feet were mighty tired by day 3 and so we hopped on, did a loop around part of the Mall and rode over to the Old Post Office Pavilion in just 27 minutes.
-FYI there are no ‘kids bikes’ or helmets and my 12-year-old daughter (4’ 11”) was fine while pedaling but had a hard time stopping as her feet didn’t quite touch the ground.
+The first 30 minutes cost only $2.00.
+Our feet were mighty tired by the third so we hopped on, did a loop around part of the Mall and rode over to the Old Post Office Pavilion in just 27 minutes.
+You should know that there are no ‘kids bikes’ or helmets.
+My 12-year-old daughter (4’ 11”) was fine while pedaling but had a hard time stopping as her feet didn’t quite touch the ground.

 Choose Your Hotel Wisely

 No doubt, Washington, DC has lots of great hotel choices.
 When deciding where our family would stay, we thought about being near a metro, walking distance to restaurants and kid-friendly amenities.
 That is why we chose the Kimpton Rouge.
 We booked a King Room with Bunk Beds.
 This 500 sq. foot room is the size of a studio apartment!
 The curtained off bunk bed nook created 2 separate sleeping areas where the kids even had their own TV and Xbox.